maxcww/movies/README.md

 	* It needs to define its columns in 'meta' -> 'view' -> 'columns'].
 	* It needs to have one column called 'Locations' or 'Location' defining the location where the movie has been shot.
 * I have not made any integration tests as the challenge said to only provide unit tests for the API as I only do the back-end track.
-* I also made quite some effort with React(7 days of work), because it is so much more satisfying to see what you have made in the back-end by creating a front-end.
+* I also made quite some effort with React(7 days of work, I am not a front-ender!), because it is so much more satisfying to see what you have made in the back-end by creating a front-end.
 * I have put React and Node JS in different Docker containers as that is the spirit of Docker: every container should do one thing.
 * The Google Maps Geocode did not work for me, so I have used the Here API.
 Conversely the Here API for the map did not show a map for me in React, so I have used Google Maps there.
+* I have put all the css inside the js files as it is a small application.

 ## Todos, what should I have done if I had more time
 * Put the docker containers on a server.
 I had no time anymore, but it shouldn't be too hard I think.